TVandrus/Hello-World-Showcase/Analytics Infrastructure Sim/Uxcestershire Simulation overview.md

 # Uxcestershire Simulation

-naming credit: David Rudlin
+## Premise:

+Welcome to the made-up municipality of Uxcestershire (naming credit: David Rudlin), a coherent narrative within which to contextualize data and processes.

 Purpose: tech showcase to test interoperability of many elements of a modern data environment.
 Sufficient scale that modularity, organisation, and perhaps performance considerations will be relevant to scalability

+## Components:

+The goal is to shoehorn many diverse tools into the process to build complexity, without creating undue complications.

-## Persistent data written to and retrieved from PostgreSQL instance
+### Persistent data written to and retrieved from data storage instance of choice

+- locally-hosted PostgreSQL server instance

-## dagster deployment to orchestrate/execute the pipeline from setup to consumption
+### dagster deployment to orchestrate/execute the pipeline from setup to consumption

 - setup/clean-slate job (wipe database, load seed data)
 - graph to read-simulate-write an iteration of one aspect